-- (a) The 11 core principles set the level of regulatory standards in supervision that the SC seeks to achieve for licensed persons.
-Under principles-based approach, the SC will focus on the desired level of regulatory outcomes, instead of any specific process and procedure that a stockbroking company should undertake. - (b) The SC will hold the Board of Directors and senior management of the stockbroking company primarily accountable and responsible in ensuring adequate policies, procedures, and resources are put in place to meet the core principles.
+4.01 The core principles set the level of regulatory standards in supervision that the SC seeks to achieve for licensed persons.
+Under principles-based approach, the SC will focus on the desired level of regulatory outcomes, instead of any specific process and procedure that a stockbroking company should undertake.